 In the book, Brass Heavens, we explore in depth six reasons our prayers often go unanswered.
-Therefore, I want to take the next week to explain each of these reasons in brief form.
-Here’s where we will be going, here are the Scriptural reasons we will examine.
+Therefore, I want to take this week to explain each of these reasons in brief form.
+Here are the scriptural reasons that we will examine.

-I hope you will follow along with me the next week as we explore these six reasons.
+I hope you will follow along as we explore these six reasons for unanswered prayer.

 Copyright ©2021 Counseling One Another unless otherwise noted.